Belozersk: Administrative and municipal status

 Within the framework of administrative divisions, Belozersk serves as the administrative center of Belozersky District.
 As an administrative division, it is incorporated within Belozersky District as the town of district significance of Belozersk.

 As a municipal division, the town of district significance of Belozersk, together with four rural localities in Glushkovsky Selsoviet and two rural localities in Kunostsky Selsoviet of Belozersky District, is incorporated within Belozersky Municipal District as Belozersk Urban Settlement.

+Geography

+The town is located on the southern bank of Lake Beloye, from which it takes the name, 214 km northwest of Vologda, the administrative center of the oblast.

 Climate

 Belozersk falls just within the subarctic climate range, with the fourth-warmest month being just below the isotherm of 10 C to nearby humid continental areas.
 Winters are cold but not severe by Russian standards for areas north of the 60th parallel.

 Economy

 Industry

 The economy of Belozersk is based on the timber and food industries.

 Transportation

 Belozersk is connected by all-seasonal roads with Cherepovets, Kirillov, and Lipin Bor (connecting further to Vytegra).
 There are also local roads.

 The Belozersky Canal, a part of the Volga–Baltic Waterway (formerly known as the Mariinsk Canal System), which connects the river courses of the Sheksna and the Kovzha, runs through Belozersk, bypassing Lake Beloye from the south.